dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Statistical measures
 ~~~~~~~~~~~~~~~~~~~~

 The Grid-Stat tool computes a wide variety of verification statistics.
 Broadly speaking, these statistics can be subdivided into three types of statistics: measures for categorical variables, measures for continuous variables, and measures for probabilistic forecasts.
 Further, when a climatology file is included, reference statistics for the forecasts compared to the climatology can be calculated.
-These categories of measures are briefly described here; specific descriptions of all measures are provided in :ref:`appendixC`.
+These categories of measures are briefly described here; specific descriptions of all measures are provided in :numref:`appendixC`.
 Additional information can be found in Wilks (2011) and Jolliffe and Stephenson (2012), and on the world-wide web at

 http://www.cawcr.gov.au/projects/verification/verif_web_page.html.

 In addition to these verification measures, the Grid-Stat tool also computes partial sums and other FHO statistics that are produced by the NCEP verification system.
-These statistics are also described in :ref:`appendixC`.
+These statistics are also described in :numref:`appendixC`.

 Measures for categorical variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Categorical verification statistics are used to evaluate forecasts that are in the form of a discrete set of categories rather than on a continuous scale.
 Grid-Stat computes both 2x2 and multi-category contingency tables and their associated statistics, similar to Point-Stat.
-See :ref:`appendixC` for more information.
+See :numref:`appendixC` for more information.

 Measures for continuous variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For continuous variables, many verification measures are based on the forecast error (i.e., f - o).
 However, it also is of interest to investigate characteristics of the forecasts, and the observations, as well as their relationship.
 These concepts are consistent with the general framework for verification outlined by Murphy and Winkler (1987).
 The statistics produced by MET for continuous forecasts represent this philosophy of verification, which focuses on a variety of aspects of performance rather than a single measure.
-See :ref:`appendixC` for specific information.
+See :numref:`appendixC` for specific information.

 A user may wish to eliminate certain values of the forecasts from the calculation of statistics, a process referred to here as “conditional verification”.
 For example, a user may eliminate all temperatures above freezing and then calculate the error statistics only for those forecasts of below freezing temperatures.
 Another common example involves verification of wind forecasts.
 Since wind direction is indeterminate at very low wind speeds, the user may wish to set a minimum wind speed threshold prior to calculating error statistics for wind direction.
 The user may specify these threhsolds in the configuration file to specify the conditional verification.
 Thresholds can be specified using the usual Fortran conventions (<, <=, ==, !-, >=, or >) followed by a numeric value.
 The threshold type may also be specified using two letter abbreviations (lt, le, eq, ne, ge, gt).
 Further, more complex thresholds can be achieved by defining multiple thresholds and using && or || to string together event definition logic.
 The forecast and observation threshold can be used together according to user preference by specifying one of: UNION, INTERSECTION, or SYMDIFF (symmetric difference).

 Measures for probabilistic forecasts and dichotomous outcomes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For probabilistic forecasts, many verification measures are based on reliability, accuracy and bias.
 However, it also is of interest to investigate joint and conditional distributions of the forecasts and the observations, as in Wilks (2011).
-See :ref:`appendixC` for specific information.
+See :numref:`appendixC` for specific information.

 Probabilistic forecast values are assumed to have a range of either 0 to 1 or 0 to 100.
 If the max data value is > 1, we assume the data range is 0 to 100, and divide all the values by 100.
 If the max data value is <= 1, then we use the values as is.
 Further, thresholds are applied to the probabilities with equality on the lower end.
 For example, with a forecast probability p, and thresholds t1 and t2, the range is defined as: t1 <= p < t2.
 The exception is for the highest set of thresholds, when the range includes 1: t1 <= p <= 1.
 To make configuration easier, in METv6.0, these probabilities may be specified in the configuration file as a list (>0.00,>0.25,>0.50,>0.75,>1.00) or using shorthand notation (==0.25) for bins of equal width.